 Thoughts on life changes

 Many years ago I had a blog on one those shared hosting websites.
-It didn’t get any traffic or comments but I enjoyed writing and putting down my thoughts (my biggest blogging mistake was not getting my own website until 2013).
+It didn’t get any traffic or comments but I enjoyed writing and putting down my thoughts.
 Recently, out of curiosity, I went back to that blog.
-I found this old post, written in 2008, that made me reflect on where we were at that time, where we are now (9 years later), and how life sometimes throws you curveballs.
+I found this old post, written in 2008, that made me reflect on where we were at that time, where we are now, and how life sometimes throws you curveballs.
 You have ideas about the future, about how you want to live and travel.
 Sometimes things don’t work out how you expected or even wanted.

 Anyway, before I get into that here’s that old post.